3 Low-Risk Ways To Earn Interest

 When you don’t have much time to reach your goal, you can’t afford to make a risky investment.
 Thankfully, you can earn interest without putting everything on the line.
 Here’s how.

-The longer you invest, the more time you have to earn compound interest.
-This is the interest you earn and the interest your interest earns.
+In addition to bonds and cash accounts, there’s one more way to earn interest—investing and earning compound interest, which is the interest generated from previous rounds of interest itself.
 That’s right.
-As you accrue interest, that interest makes money and that money in turn makes more money.
-The more frequently your interest compounds, the more you can earn.
+As you accrue interest on your underlying investing funds, that interest makes money and that money in turn makes more money.
+The longer and more frequently your interest compounds, the more you can earn.

 In 5 minutes